joelhawksley/identity/talks/2021/slides.md

 ^ I'm not sure it's a good idea or not, but it's served us well.

+^ But there is a more generally lesson here.

 ---

 # Seeds vs. test setup

-^ But there is something that I think we can learn here.

 ^ Our seeds and test setup code has a lot of overlap!